for Soloists (SATB), Choir (SATB) and Orchestra (2 fl, 2 bsn, 2 hn, perc & strings) 2010 55’

 Mankind’s spiritual journey through life and our attitude to death provide the themes of Christina Rossetti’s best work: the relationships between living and loving on the one hand, and grieving and memory on the other.
 The first poem in this cycle confronts the physical reality of death and tauntingly asks how far memory will reach beyond the grave.
 After musing on the transience of worldly things (no.2), the poet embarks on a spiritual quest (no.3).
 Love and youth are recalled (no.4) before a reflection that the ultimate act of love is to relinquish it (no.5).
 Even spring-life is destined to die (no.6), yet grief is hard to bear and memories are real (no.7).
 All we can do is search (no.8) and our journey will be its own reward (no.9).

-recording of first performance November 2010, Jacqueline Pischorn (soprano), Grace Wain (mezzo-soprano), Paul Robinson (tenor), Ian Caddy (bass)
+first performance November 2010, Jacqueline Pischorn (soprano), Grace Wain (mezzo-soprano), Paul Robinson (tenor), Ian Caddy (bass)

 Newbury Chamber Choir & Orchestra, conducted by the composer

 Be the green grass above me

 Sing on as if in pain:

 And dreaming through the twilight